Benjamin-Lee/deep-rules/manuscript.md

 By increasing the accessibility of DL techniques to biology, we aim to improve the overall quality and reproducibility of DL in the literature, enabling these powerful methods to be properly utilized to generate new scientific insights.

-## Tip 1: Concepts that apply to machine learning also apply to deep learning
+## Tip 1: Concepts that apply to machine learning also apply to deep learning {#concepts}
 Deep learning is a distinct subfield of machine learning, but it is still a subfield.
 Deep learning has proven to be an extremely powerful paradigm capable of outperforming “traditional” machine learning approaches, but it is not immune to the many limitations inherent to machine learning.
 Many best practices for machine learning apply to deep learning as well.